The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/sch-dsr-fight-tips.md

 #### Pros:

 * Stacking Sacred Soil with Kerachole is incredibly powerful.
-Offering mitigation + OGCD regens on 30s cds is tremendously powerful, with the ability to put both on literally every mechanic in the fight
+Offering mitigation + OGCD regens on 30s CDs is tremendously powerful, with the ability to put both on literally every mechanic in the fight
 * The addition of a shield to Holos has only served to make this combo’s single-hit mitigation potential even more ridiculous.
 While not recommended, it’s totally reasonable to say you can handle even an Alternative End level hit utilizing only healer mitigation, which allows even further flexibility in the Mitigation sheet planning of abilities.
 * Sage’s notable weakness of lacking deploy is masked with an SCH co-healer, and the ability to leverage Zoe more often on Pneuma instead of worrying about shielding with such allows for strong burst healing on Sage’s side

 #### Cons:

 * More than any other combo, SCH/SGE relies upon the strength of mitigation.
 Missing forms of mitigation can snowball things very badly quickly, and this duo lacks a bit of brute force heal vomit compared to other options if this occurs
 * Without 6/1/1 Akh Morn Tank invuln strats, Sage is left spamming Prognosis to heal through Akh Morns.
 This is pretty inefficient, especially compared to the other options which can leverage regens (in the form of Aspected Helios/Medica 2), and just simply more powerful base-level heals (in Helios/Medica).
-This, in turn, makes planning where you plan your other cds, namely Pneuma, Ixochole, and Indom extremely important
+This, in turn, makes planning where you plan your other CDs, namely Pneuma, Ixochole, and Indom extremely important
 * Lack of attention to shields can end in disaster if a deployment is overwritten

 # Credits